mike-aldo/handbook/_pages/how-we-work/tools/slack.md

 * Read access from Slack (e.g. RSS) will almost definitely be approved.
 * One-way integrations into Slack (e.g. via webhooks) are almost always fine.
 * Integrations from higher-risk systems (Moderate or High) into Slack will generally not be approved.
-* TTS Infrastructure will advise a hard veto on any externally hosted bots that can read all the messages in channels they are invited into and the only utility from the bot is achieved if they are invited into more or less all the channels.
+* LifeCare IT Infrastructure will advise a hard veto on any externally hosted bots that can read all the messages in channels they are invited into and the only utility from the bot is achieved if they are invited into more or less all the channels.

 ## Groups